textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Mail comments to author?

 If set to 'Yes', whenever a comment is made against an article, the author will be emailed notification of the event, along with the contents of the comment.

-#### Image directory

-The root-relative URI (without opening or closing slashes) of the directory (folder) that holds images uploaded through the [Images](/home/www/zendstudio/dokuwiki/bin/doku.php?id=images_panel) panel.
-By default this is "images", and you only need to change this if you have renamed and/or moved this directory.

-#### File directory path

-The full path (file path, not URI) to the directory (folder) for files uploaded via the [files](/home/www/zendstudio/dokuwiki/bin/doku.php?id=files) panel.
-By default it is named "files" and is in the root directory of the website.
-As with the Image directory, you only need to change this if you have renamed and/or moved this directory.

 #### Maximum file size of uploads (in bytes)